EventVL: Understand Event Streams via Multimodal Large Language Model: Preliminaries

 \section{Preliminaries}

 The original stream output of an event camera consists of a set of asynchronously generated events, where each event is represented by $(x, y, t, p)$.
-Here, $(x, y)$ are the spatial coordinates, $t$ is the timestamp, and $p$ indicates the polarity of the intensity change: $+1$ for increased brightness and $-1$ for decreased brightness.
-These events feature a high dynamic range greater than 120 dB and a high temporal resolution equivalent to thousands of frames per second.
-However, directly processing event streams is challenging~\cite{survey}.
-Previous works often represent events in frame-like representation, such as gray-style \cite{eventclip} or red-blue color map \cite{OpenESS,eventbind}, to simplify cross-modal alignment.
+Here, $(x, y)$ denote the spatial coordinates, $t$ is the timestamp, and $p$ indicates the polarity of the intensity change, with $+1$ representing an increase in brightness and $-1$ a decrease.
+These events exhibit an exceptionally high dynamic range exceeding 120 dB and a temporal resolution equivalent to thousands of frames per second.
+However, directly processing event streams remains challenging~\cite{survey}.
+To facilitate cross-modal alignment, previous works have commonly transformed event data into frame-like representations, such as grayscale images~\cite{eventclip} or red-blue color maps~\cite{OpenESS,eventbind}.